JamesMoore-Square-800x800-NEWheadshot-23

 Download

-Many of the country’s largest housebuilders have now committed to and signed the developer remediation contract, committing them to fixing unsafe buildings they developed or refurbished.
+All of the country’s largest housebuilders deemed to be within scope have now committed to and signed the developer remediation contract, committing them to fixing unsafe buildings they developed or refurbished.

 39 developers had initially signed up when Secretary of State for the Department of Levelling Up, Housing & Communities (DLUHC), Michael Gove, made the announcement on Monday 14 March.